top of page

 5 Ways to Show How You Are NOT Overqualified!

 Looking for a new job always has its challenges.
 Like it or not, hiring managers and recruiters may make assumptions about the candidates they interview based on their appearance, their communication style, and yes, their age.
 It is human to make assumptions.
-So when a more experienced candidate applies for a junior-level role, recruiters might wonder if the candidate is right for the job.
+So when a more experienced candidate applies for a junior-level role, recruiters might wonder if the candidate is right for the job or if he or she is overqualified.

 Hiring managers may (sometimes unfairly) worry that a junior role with limited responsibilities will not hold experienced candidates.

-When an experienced candidate applies for a junior role, the first question a recruiter will ask is ‘why?
-So you need to have a strong and compelling reason.
+When an experienced candidate recruiter's first question applies for a junior role, the first question a recruiter will ask is ‘why?
+So it would help if you had a strong and compelling reason.
 Give this a good thought before sharing.

 Be Honest when Applying